Flo vs Luna vs Clue: honest comparison + Flo alternative in 2026

 The useful takeaway

-Flo and Luna are not trying to be identical products.
+Flo, Luna, and Clue are not trying to be the same product.

 Flo makes more sense if you want a polished mainstream tracker with a broad feature set and a familiar prediction-first experience.

-If you are looking for a cycle tracker that helps you understand patterns across your month, without treating your data as an afterthought, Luna is built for that.
+If you are looking for a cycle tracker that helps you understand patterns across your month, without treating your data as an afterthought, both Luna and Clue are built with that in mind.
+The question is whether you want guidance and partner support on top of that.

 Related reading